 The language model has no such accumulated test, and this is not a metaphor: in the absence of architectural provision for it, the model reverts to its training distribution's statistical average on every decision it faces.
 It is doing, at industrial speed, exactly what a junior practitioner does when they have not yet internalised the reasoning that their senior colleagues run automatically.
 The failure modes are structurally identical because the underlying cognitive property is structurally identical: both are generating by pattern-completion on the distribution of outputs they have seen, rather than by reasoning from the specific conditions of the task in front of them.

-This parallel matters because it tells us what kind of problem this is: a familiar knowledge-work failure that has always existed in human practice, which AI deployment has made industrial-scale and systematic.
-And it tells us what kind of solution would work: something structurally analogous to what mentorship and deliberate practice do for a human practitioner.
+The parallel identifies what kind of problem this is: a familiar knowledge-work failure that has always existed in human practice, which AI deployment has made industrial-scale and systematic, and whose solution has the same shape as what mentorship and deliberate practice do for a human practitioner.
 The rest of this series develops that response in detail.

 The most visible symptom is what many people have called default-to-genre: an executive summary appearing because policy briefs have executive summaries, a three-column layout appearing because institutional websites have three-column layouts, a bar chart appearing because the data is categorical.
-These symptoms are real, but framing the problem as "the model uses default patterns" is narrower than what the deficit actually covers.
-The same underlying process – decision without active reasoning from purpose, audience, or context – produces failures that look nothing like genre defaults.
+Framing the problem as "the model uses default patterns" is narrower than what the deficit actually covers, because the same underlying process – decision without active reasoning from purpose, audience, or context – produces failures that look nothing like genre defaults.

 Register inheritance.
 The model generates a deliverable carrying the emotional register of its immediate session context rather than the register the external audience requires.
-A proposal drafted after a frank internal conversation about a funding competitor reproduces the comparative framing of that conversation in language that will reach the funder.
-The internal context was appropriate for internal use; the output will be read by someone who was not party to it and has no reason to share its frame.
-The failure is not that the model misunderstood; the failure is that it did not reason about the audience shift.
-The most proximate context saturated generation and carried through.
+A proposal drafted after a frank internal conversation about a funding competitor reproduces the comparative framing of that conversation in language that will reach the funder: the internal context was appropriate for internal use, but the output will be read by someone who was not party to it and has no reason to share its frame.
+The model did not reason about the audience shift; the most proximate context saturated generation and carried through.

 Over-literal instruction-latching.
 A user gives thoughtful and specific instructions: be thorough, use prose rather than bullets, explain in depth, show the relationships between ideas clearly.
 The model latches onto the instructions and produces a dense, carefully-argued document whose operational content – the decisions being proposed, the actions being recommended, the conclusions being reached – is buried several pages in, only reachable through sustained reading.
 The instruction was followed.
 The goal – a document whose reader, often a senior decision-maker with minutes rather than hours to give it, can act on without reading in full – was abandoned.
 The failure mode is the model treating the nearest-stated instruction as the operative goal, rather than using it as an input to reasoning about what would actually serve the underlying purpose.

 Evidence substitution by evaluative language.
 A finding is asserted, and the work of convincing the reader that the finding is significant is done by adjectives – "striking," "compelling," "substantial," "transformative" – rather than by the numbers, the scope, or the concrete consequence the finding carries.
-The adjectives arrive in place of the evidence that would earn them.
-This is the model performing confidence rather than conveying it.
+The adjectives arrive in place of the evidence that would earn them, performing confidence rather than conveying it.

 Plausible citation.
-A claim is followed by a citation to a real author on an adjacent topic whose actual work does not support the specific claim being made at the scope being asserted.
-The model has produced the pattern of "assertion followed by supporting citation" without running the check that the citation actually supports the assertion.
-The most dangerous version of this failure is not the entirely fabricated reference, which a quick search detects.
-It is the real reference that does not say what the text claims it says – a failure that survives any verification short of fetching the cited source and reading the relevant passage.
+A claim is followed by a citation to a real author on an adjacent topic whose actual work does not support the specific claim being made at the scope being asserted: the model has produced the pattern of "assertion followed by supporting citation" without running the check that the citation actually supports the assertion.
+The most dangerous version of this failure is the real reference that does not say what the text claims it says – one that survives any verification short of fetching the cited source and reading the relevant passage, and which is far harder to detect than an entirely fabricated reference that a quick search resolves.

 Audience-unaware design.
 A pedagogical tool for children encountering a concept for the first time is designed as if the user already knows what to attend to and what to ignore.
 A decomposition visualisation renders bars of equal width regardless of magnitude, breaking the pedagogical point it is meant to make.
 A number-line shows both numbers already placed, turning what should be a visible transformation into a static statement.
 Each is a failure of the audience model: the tool was designed without a specific user in view, and so defaulted to an abstract "learner" who already knows the things the tool is supposed to teach.

 Content loss during format conversion.
 A user asks for a document converted to another format.
-The model treats the task as regeneration rather than transformation.
-What returns is a document with the requested format and much of the original content silently rewritten, restructured, or abbreviated.
+The model treats the task as regeneration rather than transformation, and what returns is a document with the requested format and much of the original content silently rewritten, restructured, or abbreviated.
 No flag is raised; the output looks like what was requested.
-The failure mode is specific and dangerous because the user, having received a plausibly-formatted file, may not check whether the content of the original survived.
+The failure is particularly hard to catch because the user, having received a plausibly-formatted file, may not check whether the content of the original survived.

 These six patterns are domain-shaped but share a structural cause.
-None of them is a capability failure in the sense that the model could not have produced better output.
-They are all failures of reasoning about purpose before generation.
-Each would have been caught by a reasoning step that was not run: an explicit audience model, an explicit check that the instruction serves the goal rather than displacing it, an explicit test of whether the citation supports the claim, an explicit content-preservation step during transformation.
-The capability was present.
-The conditions of the task did not require it to be exercised.
+None of them is a capability failure in the sense that the model could not have produced better output: all are failures of reasoning about purpose before generation, and each would have been caught by a reasoning step that was not run – an explicit audience model, an explicit check that the instruction serves the goal rather than displacing it, an explicit test of whether the citation supports the claim, an explicit content-preservation step during transformation.
+The capability was present; the conditions of the task did not require it to be exercised.

 It is tempting to treat these failures as local bugs – the result of imperfect training, solvable by better data, better fine-tuning, or a more carefully worded prompt.
-This is not wrong, exactly, but it is incomplete.
-The failures are symptoms of how pattern-completion works as a generation strategy, interacting with how attention distributes its weight across a context window that fills up as a session progresses.
+This is not wrong, exactly, but it is incomplete, because the failures are symptoms of how pattern-completion works as a generation strategy interacting with how attention distributes its weight across a context window that fills as a session progresses.
 Understanding both mechanisms is necessary for seeing why prompt-level responses do not scale.

 The first mechanism: pattern-completion on a training distribution.
 A language model has been exposed to an enormous volume of text, including enormous volumes of knowledge work outputs – policy documents, research papers, reports, essays, slide decks, code.
 From these, it has learned not the reasoning processes that produced any particular document, but the statistical regularities of what such documents look like.
 When it is asked to produce a new one, it completes the pattern it has absorbed.
 This is why the output looks so convincing.
 It is also why the output is unreliable on dimensions that require reasoning about the specific task at hand rather than about what tasks of this type typically look like.

-The training distribution is also not neutral.
+The training distribution is not a neutral and balanced map of the language the way a dictionary or a curriculum can be balanced.
+Model training requires enormous volumes of text, and what goes in is not carefully curated – it includes whatever text exists at scale, and certain types of text exist at far greater volume than others.
 It skews toward the most common patterns, which in knowledge work means the patterns of competently-executed but not exceptional practice – because competently-executed, templatable, genre-conventional work is massively overrepresented in what has been digitised and indexed.
 The model has learned what policy briefs usually look like, where "usually" means an average over a large population of briefs, most of which are themselves pattern-matched to genre conventions rather than being products of deep purposive reasoning.
 In any specific case where the right answer departs from the average – where this audience needs something different, where this context changes what a good choice would be – the model's prior is pulling toward the average and away from the specific correct answer.
 This is the strongest structural property of how generation works, and no amount of better prompting overcomes it.

 The second mechanism: context attenuation under growing session length.
 Attention, the mechanism by which a transformer model decides which parts of its context to weight most heavily when generating the next token, does not weight uniformly.
 More proximate content – the most recent sentences, the most recent tool outputs, the most recent instructions, the paragraph being extended – exerts stronger influence than content further back in the context window.
 This is how the mechanism is designed to work, and its consequences for a long knowledge work session are severe.